shardsio/shardsio.github.io/index.md

 Online data graphs via web interface and full support of SQL, R and Pandas make a distributed data analisys a job data scientists enjoy.

-### Complexity is a myth
+### Data maintenance is simple

 Automation of complex things is what we bet on.
-Hardware, operating systems, databases, monitoring, deployment, provisioning...
+Hardware, operating systems, monitoring, deployment, replication, backup, recovery...
 All in one solution makes these all just simple.